brunoNetId/rhods-transfer-learning/camel/edge-manager/Readme.txt

 Introduction
 ============

-This project contains a manager service to fetch new AI models and bring them to the edge for local inferencing.
+This project contains a manager service to fetch newly trained AI models and bring them to the edge for local inferencing.

 Prerequisites